 Hiroshima is the capital of the Hiroshima Prefecture and the largest city in the Chugoku region of western Honshu (main Japanese island).

 You will find travel to the deeply meaningful city of Hiroshima a breeze when using your Japan Rail Pass.
+Please be aware that Nozomi and Mizuho trains are not currently included, but you can ride them by paying a supplement from October 2023.

 Tokyo to Hiroshima by train